 Money should never be a barrier when travelling, but you shouldn’t come home with a crippling debt either.
 You can have some great experiences, and at the same time, not rack up a massive debt, not starve yourself and be able to go back for more!
 There are many ways you can save money whilst on an adventure.

 Budgeting is vital if you’re on a long trip, but also helps for small trips as, quite simply, the more money you have available the more you can do and see.
 Sometimes budgeting is different depending on where you go, for example if you’re in a developed country it’s cheaper to cook your own food.
 However in a developing country it may be easier and cheap enough to eat out (at the right places), especially as some hostels in developing countries don’t have a kitchen (or if they do they are not well equipped).

 Tip 1: Make Friends

 Of course you want to meet people and make friends when travelling, it’s part of the fun.
-You’ll want some companionship, but did you know making friends can also help you save money and you can help them too.
+You’ll want some companionship on your journey, but did you know making friends can also help you save money and you can help them too.
 It’s a mutually beneficial relationship.
 How can they help you save money?
 There’s a number of ways:

 Firstly food.
 Buying small amounts of food gets expensive, if there’s a group you can buy bigger packs, share the food and the cost!
 Cooking in a group is also fun, and a great way to get a good meal!
 Whenever me and Dave cooked in a group whilst travelling we also ended up with cake (bonus)!
-You can share snacks when travelling, so buy multipacks and help each other shoulder the weight.
+You can share snacks on bus journeys, so buy multipacks and help each other shoulder the weight.
 If you don’t want to cook you could go out and have a sharing platter – these generally give plenty of food for a group of hungry backpackers.